 Dark composite heats up fast, and the effect is felt on the underfoot

 Just like any other decking material, composite decking is also available in different types.

 Wood fibers need a lot of maintenance.
-To reduce that, manufacturers eliminate the wood fibers and replacing them with all-plastic decking.
+To reduce that, manufacturers eliminate the wood fibers and replace them with all-plastic decking.
 The PVC component manufacturers utilize in the all-plastic decking stain, scratch, and fade resistance.
 (Buildingadvisor.com, n.d.)

-Capped composites are the composite core that has capstock wrapping.
+Capped composites are the composite core that has cardstock wrapping.
 The plastic is rigid and thick, giving the homeowner guarantee of durability.
 The wrapping is necessary to resist moisture that can damage the wood fibers.
 The surface is also super easy to clean and stain, fade and scratch-resistant.